 Spätzle and Knöpfle are sacred to many people in the south – naming the corresponding versions of the pasta wrong can lead to violent discussions.
 Berliners have a similar situation with their currywurst I guess.
-Here it’s all about whether the real currywurst should come with a casing made out of intestines or without… I don’t really care about small details like that as long as the result tastes good ;P
+Here it’s all about whether the real currywurst should come with a casing made from intestines or without… I don’t really care about small details like that as long as the result tastes delicious. ;P

-Well… true “Knöpfle” fans probably have a problem with my version since I am using spelt flour instead of regular wheat flour.
-That can bother your… or not.
-If it does bother you – get over it :P
+Well… true Knöpfle fans probably have a problem with my version since I am using spelt flour instead of regular wheat flour.
+That can bother you… or not.
+If it does bother you – get over it.

 INGREDIENTS / ZUTATEN